GoogleChrome/web.dev/src/site/content/en/blog/iframe-lazy-loading/index.md

 ### How does built-in lazy-loading for iframes work?

-The `loading` attribute allows a browser to defer loading offscreen iframes and images until users scroll near them. `loading` supports three values:
+The `loading` attribute allows a browser to defer loading offscreen iframes and images until users scroll near them. `loading` supports two values:

 *   `lazy`: is a good candidate for lazy-loading.
 *   `eager`: is not a good candidate for lazy-loading.
 Load right away.